5 MIN READ

 Some cruise lines hire couples, and if you both apply, you can always say no if one of you isn't hired.

 Carnival Cruise Lines says it's “a very ‘couple friendly' cruise line, and endeavors to allow couples to work on the same ship whenever possible.”
 But it says that in the FAQ section of its entertainment recruiting page, so perhaps you'll have a better chance of staying together if you're a singing duo.

 Using keywords like “couples,” or “looking for a couple” on any of the big job websites is one way to find appropriate positions.
 But there is also a website devoted specifically to jobs for couples: WorkingCouples.com lets you browse listings by location or job type.

 Businesses and Investments for Couples

 The possibilities for couples to run a business or invest together are endless.
 Again, it probably works best if you have clearly defined roles.
 For example, if you start a restaurant, one of you might run the kitchen and dining room while the other handles the paperwork and marketing.
 If you're investing in the stock market, one of you could specialize in dividend stocks while the other finds the best option investments.

 You could also just work together at home but each with your own job or business.
 This is a nice way to share work time without the potential conflicts that come with sharing decisions.
 You might be a search engine evaluator, for example, while your spouse has a business selling things online.

-Take a look at my list of 103 ways to make money at home for an idea of the many possible combinations that let you work together in the house.
+Take a look at this list of 32 ways to make money at home for an idea of the many possible combinations that let you work together in the house.